Providing online customer service

 Choosing customer service strategies

 Finding out what makes customers happy is a key part of running a store.
 There are many factors to consider, but one of the most important ones is the market niche where your store fits.
-For example, when you're selling relatively inexpensive, generic products, your customers will have different service expectations than they would if they were buying expensive, custom items.
+For example, when you're selling relatively inexpensive, generic products, your customers have different service expectations than they would if they were buying expensive, custom items.
 Learn more about product market fit from the Shopify blog.

 To help you to decide which strategies to focus on, try to learn as much as you can about who your customers are and what types of service they expect.
 It can take time to understand your customers' specific needs, but you can still use common customer service strategies to build relationships with your customers online.
 Some examples of customer service strategies to try are: